-Insider's Guide: Best Spas in Budapest + Handy Tips Before You Jump In
+Insider's Guide: Top 5 + 1 Spas in Budapest + Handy Tips Before You Jump In

 • 7 Jun 2023 7:58 AM

-Insider's Guide: Best Spas in Budapest + Handy Tips Before You Jump In
+Insider's Guide: Top 5 + 1 Spas in Budapest + Handy Tips Before You Jump In

-Budapest is the spa capital of Europe.
-Thermal baths provide reason alone for a city visit, both for relaxation and their healthy benefits.
+Budapest is the spa capital of Europe, if not the world.
+The thermal baths here provide both relaxation and healthy benefits for locals, expats and tourists alike.
 Those going for health reasons can order various kinds of massage treatments, while dry and steam saunas are invariably integral to each spa complex covered in this insider's guide.

 In summer, many double up as lidos, enabling you to spend the whole day by and in the water, alongside sunbathing terraces and outdoor bars.